dlt-hub/dlt/docs/website/blog/2024-03-25-reverse_etl_dlt.md

 DLT allows you to define custom destination functions.
 You'll write a function that extracts the relevant data from your dataframe and formats it for the Notion API.

-This example assumes you have set up Google Sheets API access and obtained the necessary credentials to authenticate.T
+This example assumes you have set up Google Sheets API access and obtained the necessary credentials to authenticate.

 ### **Step 1: Setting Up Google Sheets API (10min)**